Can Deere & Company (DE) Remain Competitive?

 DE’s Market Performance

-DE stocks went down by -1.17% for the week, with a monthly drop of -0.68% and a quarterly performance of -1.47%, while its annual performance rate touched 30.29%.
-The volatility ratio for the week stands at 1.42% while the volatility levels for the past 30 days are set at 2.26% for Deere & Company.
-The simple moving average for the period of the last 20 days is -1.35% for DE stocks with a simple moving average of -3.63% for the last 200 days.
+DE stocks went up by 6.15% for the week, with a monthly jump of 6.31% and a quarterly performance of 9.75%, while its annual performance rate touched 35.37%.
+The volatility ratio for the week stands at 2.31% while the volatility levels for the past 30 days are set at 2.18% for Deere & Company.
+The simple moving average for the period of the last 20 days is 6.05% for DE stocks with a simple moving average of 3.68% for the last 200 days.

 Analysts’ Opinion of DE

-BMO Capital Markets gave a rating of “Market Perform” to DE, setting the target price at $400 in the report published on May 13th of the current year.
+BMO Capital Markets gave a rating of “Market Perform” to DE, setting the target price at $400 in the report published on May 13th of the previous year.

-During the last 5 trading sessions, DE fell by -1.17%, which changed the moving average for the period of 200-days by -7.45% in comparison to the 20-day moving average, which settled at $350.44.
-In addition, Deere & Company saw 28.49% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DE rose by +6.15%, which changed the moving average for the period of 200-days by -0.08% in comparison to the 20-day moving average, which settled at $350.96.
+In addition, Deere & Company saw 8.28% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading